HaxeFlixel/flixel-docs/documentation/01_tutorial/11-10-ui-and-combat.html.md

 	At the very top, before doing anything else in that function.

-	You will also need to add the following line to the top of both the `Enemy` and `PlayState` classes.
+	Note that `isFlickering()` comes from `FlxSpriteUtil`.
+So, just like before, you will also need to add the "using" line at the top of the `Enemy` class file:

 	```haxe
 	using flixel.util.FlxSpriteUtil;
 	```

-	This will allow us to use the "flicker" APIs from the `FlxSpriteUtil` class.

 And that should do it!
 Test out your game and make sure that it works!